-According to some reports, parents will spend more than $1,000 buying back-to-school items for their kids.
+According to some reports, parents spend about $1,000 buying back-to-school items for their kids each year.
 This year, don’t be shocked by the price tag.
-Instead, use these four tips to help get your kids to school on a budget.
+Instead, use these four tips to help get your kids back to school on a budget.

 Set your budget